cirosantilli/jekyll-cheat/index.md

 #Math

-The best HTML possibility as of now seems to be to:
+The best possibility without manual pre push pre processing seems to be to:

 - `markdown: kramdown` on the `_config.yml`
 - MathJax javascript on the header